 - 3.1 The composition of the Contract Academic Staff Bargaining Unit (CASBU) will be defined by the Certificate of the Ontario Labour Relations Board dated February 13, 2001.
-This certificate and subsequent amendments, if any, will be deemed to be incorporated into and become a part of this Collective Agreement (see Appendix A). - 3.2 For the Employer's contractual purposes, a Member becomes a Member of the CASBU Bargaining Unit, and thus bound by the rights, privileges and responsibilities of this Collective Agreement, on the start date indicated on the Member's employment contract and will remain a Member until the completion date on the contract. - 3.3 Should a grievance arise over a matter that occurred during a Member's contract and is filed within ten (10) days of the completion date of the Member's contract, the Employer and the Member have a responsibility to follow the grievance process as outlined in Article 26 of this Collective Agreement, even though this process might extend beyond the completion date of the Member's contract. - 3.4 The Employer recognizes the Association as the sole and exclusive bargaining agent of the Members of the Contract Academic Staff Bargaining Unit, as defined by the certificate of the Ontario Labour Relation Board dated February 13, 2001.
+This certificate and subsequent amendments, if any, will be deemed to be incorporated into and become a part of this Collective Agreement (see Appendix A). - 3.2 For the Employer's contractual purposes, a Member becomes a Member of the CASBU Bargaining Unit, and thus bound by the rights, privileges and responsibilities of this Collective Agreement, on the start date indicated on the Member's employment contract and will remain a Member until the completion date on the contract. - 3.3 Further to Article 3.2, while the Member will not be an employee of Nipissing University after the completion date on the contract and therefore has limited rights under this Collective Agreement, the Employer recognizes continued membership in the Contract Academic Staff Bargaining Unit for the purposes of strike and contract ratification votes.
+This continued membership is valid for a maximum of one year from the start date of the Member's most recent contract. - 3.4 Should a grievance arise over a matter that occurred during a Member's contract and is filed within ten (10) days of the completion date of the Member's contract, the Employer and the Member have a responsibility to follow the grievance process as outlined in Article 26 of this Collective Agreement, even though this process might extend beyond the completion date of the Member's contract. - 3.5 The Employer recognizes the Association as the sole and exclusive bargaining agent of the Members of the Contract Academic Staff Bargaining Unit, as defined by the certificate of the Ontario Labour Relation Board dated February 13, 2001.
 (See Appendix A).